Rohitdwivedi16111998/Machine-Learning-Resources/README.md

 4) Analyzed cars dataset and performed exploratory data analysis and then categorized them using K means clustering.
 Used linear regression on the different clusters and estimated coefficients.

       [Clustering cars based on attributes](https://github.com/Rohitdwivedi16111998/rohitdwivedi/blob/master/Classifying%20Silhouttes%20of%20vehicle.ipynb)

+## Kindly ⭐ the repo, if you found it useful.